Akarys42/akarys42/README.md

 I'm Matteo, future student at [Polytech Marseille, France](https://polytech.univ-amu.fr/), who loves programming!

-I'm working with **Python, Rust, Docker and Kubernetes** on my past time, for both my [personal projects](https://github.com/Akarys42?tqb=repositories) and at [Python Discord](https://pythondiscord.org) as a **Core Developer** and **DevOps** member.
+I'm working with **Python, Rust, Docker and Kubernetes** on my pastime, for both my [personal projects](https://github.com/Akarys42?tqb=repositories) and at [Python Discord](https://pythondiscord.org) as a **Core Developer** and **DevOps** member.
 In this online community, we hope to foster a friendly environment for both younger and older Python programmers to get help and discuss.

 Inspired by the wondeful [Ben Eater](https://www.youtube.com/channel/UCS0N5baNlQWJCUrhCEo8WlA), I love everything more or less close to electronics and low-level programming and hope to make it my work one day!